evolutiatech/evolutiatech/README.md

 #### • Summation operator reduced to pseudocode

 <p align="justify">
 In this section, we will take a quick look at the summation operator.
 The summation operator, represented by the capital Greek letter sigma can be seen in Equation Below.
 The above equation is a summation.
 If you are unfamiliar with sigma notation, it is essentially the same thing as a programming for loop.
+Figure "Summation Operator to Code" shows Equation "Summation" reduced to pseudocode.
 </p>

 <img width="1145" height="355" alt="Image" src="https://github.com/user-attachments/assets/5b713cdf-c3d1-4920-bd87-da7b78542d06" />